4PAWS, the shelter that happened to be.

 Because of our profile as an animal shelter, some mistakenly assume that we provide dog-catching services.
 They expect us to travel all over Penang and also as far as Ipoh to pick up stray and injured dogs when in fact we do not possess the manpower, trained personnel nor proper trapping and transporting facilities needed for this.

 While we would like to become a well-funded organization with such resources, sadly we are still quite a long way away.
-4PAWS’ proper working committee began only less than 12 months ago.
+4PAWS’ proper working committee began only less than 18 months ago.
 At that time, we were barely known to the public and Barbara had hardly any volunteer help nor significant donations.
+The shelter was on the verge of closing down due to financial constraint.
 While much progress has been made since, the road is still long and hard.

 Among our many needs, the most pressing are reliable sources of monthly donations so that we can commit to hire a full time personal assistant and accounts clerk.
 We are still short of more committed volunteers and we are in dire need of proper quarantine facilities.
 We would also like to build a little area where Barbara and her workers can sleep at night without being sandwiched by dogs.